openshift-labs/learn-katacoda/intro-openshift/getting-started/2explore-console.md

-While the command line tool is awesome, for this course we are going to focus on the web console which is equally awesome..
+While the command line tool is awesome, for this course we are going to focus on the web console, which is equally awesome.

 ## Task 1
 To begin, click on the **Dashboard** tab in the console frame of this browser window.
 This will open the web console link in another tab or window of your browser.